heidisu/actor-invaders/README.md

   * When a `Bullet`stops, the manager receives a `Terminated` message.
 The message has a `getActor()`that will give the `ActorRef`of the stopped actor.
 The manager should remove this stopped bullet from the `refToBullet`.

 ### The Player
-The `Player`needs to responsible for firing its own bullets, also because the start position of the bullet depends on the current position of the `Player`.
+The `Player`needs to be responsible for firing its own bullets, also because the start position of the bullet depends on the current position of the `Player`.
 The `Player` doesn't know about the `BulletManager`, but it can get to know it by including the manager in messages sent to the `Player`.
-* Make a new message type in the `Player` class, for instance called `Fire`, which has an `ActorRef` as an instance member.
+* Make a new message type in the `Player` class, for instance called `Fire`, which has an `ActorRef` for the `BulletManager` as an instance member.
 * Add a new match in the receiveBuilder that maches on this new `Fire` message.
 When such a message is receive the `Player` should tell the actorRef in the message to `CreateBullet`.

 ### Putting the pieces together
-Now we have most of the pieces ready to fire bullets, we only need to put the pieces together in the `Game` actor.
+Now we should have all the pieces we need to fire bullets, we only have to put them together in the `Game` actor.
 * Create a `BulletManager`, and keep a reference for it.
 It can for instance be created when the `Start` message is received.
 * In the `playing` state of the actor, add a match for the `Fire` message.
 When this message is received, the actor should tell the `Player` the fire message we made in the `Player` class, where an reference to the `BulletManager` is added.
 * In the same state it should also add a match for its `Bullets` message.
-When it receives this it should keep the list of bullets inside the message.
+When it receives this, it should keep the list of bullets inside the message in an instance variable.
 * In the `Tick` match where the `GameStateDto` is sent to the `GUI`, the list of bullets in the previous step should be added.
 The `Tick`should also be sent down to the `BulletManager`.
-* Start the game and see that the player now can fire bullets by pushing space.
+* Start the game and see that the player now can fire bullets, by pushing space.
 Well done!

 ## Task 4: Organize the aliens
 You can of course organize the aliens and have as many of them as you like, below are instructions to make the aliens appear as shown in the gif.